Edkamb/Edkamb.github.io/_pages/about.md

 Our state-of-the-art volume on current research trends in Active Object languages is now published by Springer:
 [https://link.springer.com/book/10.1007/978-3-031-51060-1](https://link.springer.com/book/10.1007/978-3-031-51060-1)

-### ABS Workshop'23

-The 5th ABS [Workshop](https://edkamb.github.io/ABS_23/) was held in Lyon, and presented recent results on using [trace logics in method contracts](files/abs23_slides_1.pdf) and combining [type systems with deductive verification of distributed hybrid systems](files/abs23_slides_2.pdf).

-### Presentation SPLC'23

-I presented our work on [variability for functional programming](files/splc23_slides.pdf) and [SPLC'23](https://2023.splc.net/).

-### Presentation KeY Workshop'23

-I presented recent results on using trace logics in method contracts at the [25th KeY Workshop](https://www.key-project.org/key-symposium/key-symposium-2023/).
-You can find [slides here](files/key23_slides.pdf).

-### Presentation on Digital Twins for Ecological Systems

-I presented an overview over our on-going activities on digital twins for ecological systems at the [Green Data Lab Conference](https://www.nmbu.no/forside/en/events/greendatalab-conference).
-You can find [slides](files/gdl_slides.pdf) and [abstract](files/gdl_abstract.pdf) here.

-### Workshop on Applications of Formal Methods and Digital Twins

-The [Workshop on Applications of Formal Methods and Digital Twins](https://fm2023.isp.uni-luebeck.de/index.php/workshop-applications-of-formal-methods-and-digital-twins/), was successfully held at [FM'23](https://fm2023.isp.uni-luebeck.de/) with 6 exciting presentations and an invited talk by Ana Cavalcanti.

-### Tutorial on Semantically Reflected Digital Twins

-Together with Einar Broch Johnsen, Silvia Lizeth Tapia Tarifa and Rudolf Schlatte, I gave a tutorial at [ICTAC 2022](https://viam.science.tsu.ge/clas2022/ictac/school.html) about our work on the combination of Semantic Web technologies with programming languages to enable self-adaptive Digital Twins that react to changes in the asset model.

 ### Recent and Recorded Presentations
 {% assign sorted = site.talks | reverse %}